Eir-nya/userdata-wrapper/README.md

 # Override Tables

 So, here is a tutorial on "override tables".
-These are special tables, and they will let you do whatever it is you needed this library to do in the first place.
+These are special tables that provide a list of properties (functions and variables) that you want to write custom code for.

 They basically let you "override" (hence the name) userdata properties on a wrapped userdata object.
+In addition, any properties you add that are not properties of the original userdata object will be added as *custom* properties.

-You can override all of: normal variables (like sprite.spritename), read-only variables (like Player.maxhp), and even functions (like Player.Hurt).
+You can override all of: normal variables (like `sprite.spritename`), read-only variables (like `Player.maxhp`), and even functions (like `Player.Hurt`).

 This uses a system called "getters and setters".